grant-olson/grant-olson.github.io/_posts/2017-05-08-i-fried-my-homebrew-postgres.md

 in an inconsistent state.
 If I need to manually migrate between major postgres versions, you shouldn't just automatically update when I'm installing a small utility that has postgres as a dependency.

+### Update 2019-01-09

+I just built some new OSX systems from scratch and had the opportunity to think about swapping brew out for Mac Ports or other solutions.
+I've been happy with brew 99.9% of the time, but still occasionally encounter problems with background servers.
+I continued to stick with brew for all my libraries, but used [Postgres.app](https://postgresapp.com/) for my database install.
+It integrates extremely well with brew and the rest of my tool chain, and gives me control over when and where to upgrade.